yauneyz/claudius/README.md

 ## Overview

 Claudius is a command-line tool that provides a visual interface for managing `.claudeignore` files.
 It allows you to easily specify which files and directories should be excluded when sharing content with Claude AI.
-This helps you maintain privacy by ensuring sensitive files aren't inadvertently shared during conversations with Claude.
+As projects grow in size, eventually you can't fit the entire codebase into the context window.
+This helps you easily manage which files get included

 The app scans your file system recursively from the current working directory and displays files in a tree structure, making it easy to see which files are included in your `.claudeignore` file and to add or remove entries quickly.